Complete Guide to Online Respiratory Therapy Programs

-Online respiratory therapy degrees are available at the bachelor's and master's levels.
-There are 23 accredited online colleges and universites offering respiratory therapy degrees.
+Online respiratory therapy degrees are available at the associate, bachelor's, master's, and certificate levels.
 Respiratory care is the practice of treating patients who suffer from chronic heart and lung diseases.
 Therapists will typically see premature infants, people who suffer from sleeping disorders, and people who have previously experienced a heart attack or other illness or issue to provide treatment that will help them breathe more easily.

 Prospective online respiratory therapy students should ensure that their schools are regionally accredited and that their repiratory therapy programs are accredited by the Commission on Accreditation for Respiratory Care (CoArc).
 Attending an accredited university or program will help ensure that graduates have received a quality education, that they can transfer credits between institutions, and that they may qualify for federal financial aid.

 Degree Overview & Career Information